 A pregnant Dr. Annie Watson is going to stay with her best friend, Dr. Belinda Owens while her husband Peter is off on a surveying job.
 Annie's mother-in-law Mary, a seen-it-all midwife ...

-Missie three years later: being a single mother after her husband Willie was shot during a poker scuffle.
-She and her son Mattie move back in with her parents Clark and Marty.
+Missie three years later: being a single mother after her husband Willie was shot during a poker scuffle, move back east near her parents, Clark and Marty.
 She finds finds a new teaching ...
 See full summary »